NorthOcean/Project-Erina/README.md

     ...
 ```

-Commands used to train your model is the same as the above commands used to train on the ETH-UCY dataset.
+Commands used to train your model are the same as the above commands used to train on the ETH-UCY dataset.

 ## Evaluate Models